adjust/android_sdk/doc/english/web_views.md

 ## <a id="example-app"></a>Example app

-There is an example app inside the [`webbridgeexample` directory][webbridgeexample].
+There is an example app inside the [`example-webbridge` directory][example-webbridge].
 You can open the Android project to see an example on how the Adjust SDK can be integrated.

 ## <a id="basic-integration"></a>Basic integration